Best Christmas gift picks under $100 you can still get

 Why we like this bike:

-You're giving a classic gift of exercise and fun for under $100 with this bike.
+You're giving a classic gift of exercise and fun for under $100 with this bike, and the color choices are cute, too.

 This No. 1 bestselling relaxed-fit jacket is lightweight and comes in three colors.
 It features an adjustable hood, a zipper chest pocket and two internal pockets.
 It has a mesh lining for breathability.